 With formjacking, hackers insert malicious code into legitimate website forms, with the aim of copying your billing information or login credentials without arousing suspicion.

 Make sure the websites you visit are secure by checking that their address begins with “https'' and features a small lock.
 Note that this isn’t fool-proof, as sophisticated hackers can include these safety measures in formjacked websites.

 Physical document theft

 Don’t carry your Social Security card, passport and other important documents in your wallet, purse or car unless necessary.
 Make sure to shred documents that contain personal information, such as bank statements and utility bills, before disposing of them.

 A data breach is when someone gains access to your devices or a business’ database without authorization.
-With a data breach, cybercriminals can steal names, dates of birth, home and email addresses, passwords, credit cards, driver’s licenses or even SSN.
+With a data breach, cybercriminals can steal names, dates of birth, home and email addresses, passwords, credit cards, driver’s licenses or even SSNs.